 The WRC report is not prescriptive and should be used as a guidance document for decision-making.
-The observations and findings made are neither totally comprehensive nor exhaustive, but attempt to address most of the important potential issues regarding unconventional oil and gas extraction in South Africa.
+It attempts to address most of the important potential issues regarding unconventional oil and gas extraction in South Africa.

 Vulnerability map

 The vulnerability map aims to assist decision-makers and other practitioners by providing information on the vulnerability to unconventional gas extraction of the specified mapping themes on a regional scale.
 The map is intended as a reconnaissance tool to inform decision-makers on areas where additional field work and assessments may be required.
 It may also be of use during environmental impact assessments and the determination of licensing conditions.